 IC 1396

-The HII region IC 1396 is located in the constellation of Cepheus covering an area of about 3° in the sky.
+The HII region IC 1396 is located in the constellation of Cepheus, covering an area of about 3° in the sky.
 The O5-type star HD206267 is responsible for the glowing of the nebula.
 This star is part of a young cluster in the center of the HII region.
-On the west side the dark globule IC1396A spreads into the bright parts of the nebula.
-It is called Elephant's trunk.
-Many other dark globules and dust lanes give hint of very dense interstellar matter.
+On the west side, the dark globule IC1396A spreads into the bright parts of the nebula, known as the Elephant's Trunk.
+Many other dark globules and dust lanes hint at very dense interstellar matter.

-The Elephant's trunk (IC 1396A+B, vdB 142) is the most striking globule in IC 1396.
+The Elephant's Trunk (IC 1396A+B, vdB 142) is the most striking globule in IC 1396.
 The dark globule consists of dense gas and dust clouds interacting with the intense radiation of hot O-type stars.
-This radiation ionizes gas on the outer rim of the globule producing a dim glowing.
+This radiation ionizes gas on the outer rim of the globule, producing a dim glow.
 Strong stellar winds blow away matter from the globule and cause the shape of the globule's borders.
-Star formation continues Inside the globule: Two young stars have created a cavity near to the top of the globule and became visible in that way. vdB 142 is just a small part of the globule - a tiny blue reflection nebula near to the top of the trunk.
+Star formation continues inside the globule: Two young stars have created a cavity near the top of the globule and have become visible in that way. vdB 142 is just a small part of the globule — a tiny blue reflection nebula near the top of the trunk.